 The Professional Program in Veterinary Medicine does not utilize a supplemental application, but does require an additional application processing fee of $85 due on the same date as the application deadline.
 Applicants not submitting the application processing fee will not be considered for admission.
 The application fee can be paid online with a credit or debit card once the application cycle opens.

 Applicants must complete specific prerequisite courses prior to application and enrollment in the DVM program.
 This includes courses in chemistry, biology, physics, math, English composition and liberal arts education.
+To learn more, browse our list of prerequisite courses for admission starting fall 2022 and a complete list of prerequisite courses at individual regional institutions.

 Students may pursue their pre-veterinary studies at any accredited college or university and pursue a number of undergraduate majors.
 Many community and junior colleges offer the majority of courses required with the possible exception of some of the more advanced science courses such as higher-lever chemistry, genetics and biochemistry.